Last updated on March 21st, 2019

 “The Great Divide”

-There is a great divide that has been developing in this country, and although it has always existed to an extent throughout time – it has magnified dramatically since the FED bailouts and new economic policies since 2008.
+There is a great divide that has been developing in this country.
+And although it has always existed to an extent throughout time – it has seemingly magnified since the FED bailouts and new economic policies since 2008.

 That is, the divide between the very rich, and the rest of us.

 No, not the divide between the rich and the poor, but the divide between the very upper middle class (on up to the very wealthy) – and the rest – including the rapidly disappearing middle class.

 No, this (article) has nothing to do with fanning the flames of “class warfare” between the have’s and the have-not’s.
 There will always be a gap – it’s just the way the spread works… and is logical when you really think about it – along with the typical reasons for it.